sanderbz/brandspot-puppy/README.md

 - **Network Idle**: Waits for network to be idle before extraction
 - **Resource Blocking**: Blocks ads and trackers for faster loading
 - **Script Caching**: Loads and caches consent scripts to avoid file system overhead
+- **Bullet-proof Markdown**: Multi-tier conversion strategy with timeouts and fallbacks
 - **Efficient Cleanup**: Properly closes browser instances and pages

 ### Security Features